AdelKS/LinuxGamingGuide/README.md

 [Heroic Games Launcher](https://heroicgameslauncher.com) is an opensource game manager for games you own on [GOG](gog.com) or [Epic Games](https://store.epicgames.com).
 I have not tried it at all so that's all I can say x)

 ### Steam
-Valve's official closed source game manager handles Linux natively and offers to run windows specific games with Steam's own builds of `proton-wine`.
+Valve's official closed source game manager handles Linux natively and offers to run windows specific games with Steam's own builds of `proton`.
 It also accepts custom proton builds like e.g. `proton-tkg` ([wine-tkg](https://github.com/Frogging-Family/wine-tkg-git) repo) or GloriousEggroll's [proton-ge-custom](https://github.com/GloriousEggroll/proton-ge-custom) prebuilds.

 #### SteamTinkerLaunch